bernhardAxonIvy/doc/source/engine-guide/monitoring/health.rst

 Endpoint
 --------

-The health endpoint is vailable at :code:`http://<engine-host>:<engine-port>/system/health`.
+The health endpoint is available at :code:`http://<engine-host>:<engine-port>/system/health`.
 It returns the HTTP status code :code:`200` if the Axon Ivy Engine is running, and :code:`503` otherwise.
 This endpoint can be used to monitor the availability of the Axon Ivy